otto-torino/satispaython/README.md

 ### Sandbox endpoints

-By default satispaython uses the production Satispay API.
+By default satispaython points to the production Satispay API.
 If you need to use the [Sandbox](https://developers.satispay.com/docs/sandbox-account) endpoints, simply set the `staging` parameter to `True`:

 ```python
 response = satispay.obtain_key_id(rsa_key, token, staging=True)